YyzHarry/Dynamic_Webpage/README.md

 It consists of client, server and database.  ~~Somehow it's not complete because I'M STILL WORKING ON IT...~~

 ## Client
-The client is implemented by HTML/CSS and javascript.
+The client is implemented by HTML/CSS and JavaScript.
 We use _Bootstrap_ and _jQuery_ to simplify the process.

 ## Server
 The server is coded by Node.js and Express, as well as Python.